-Cotton is widely used here in fashion industry, actually I think clothes here are made purely from cotton.
+Cotton is widely used here in the fashion industry, actually, I think clothes here are made purely from cotton.
 The quality of fabrics is spectacular.

 8. ‘Yovo’ = White man

-In Benin you are a ‘yovo’.
-White person!
-But do not take it as an offense, this is how things are.
+In Benin, you are a ‘yovo’.
+A white person!
+But do not take it as an offence, this is how it is.
 You will hear it everywhere.
-You will be shouted at from far away to wave, to smile, to talk.
+They will shout at you from far away to wave, to smile, to talk.

-Some kids may be scared of you because they will see white person first time in their lives.
-Luckily majority will smile and welcome you in their country.
+Some kids may be scared of you because they will see a white person for the first time in their lives.
+Luckily majority will smile and welcome you to their country.

-That is a reality of Benin, there is no white people here.
-On my 3 weeks stay I have met other Europeans only few times and I have only one picture to prove it!
+That is a reality of Benin, there are no white people here.
+On my 3 weeks stay I have met other Europeans only a few times and I have only one picture to prove it!
 It is a great group of volunteers from Belgium I have met in Porto Novo.

 9. To go or not to go?
 That is a question.